tytydraco/yessleep/out/The_Mormons_wont_leave_me_alone.md

 I opened the front door to find a young man staring back at me with a big cheesy grin.
 He was probably just over twenty, skinny and gangly in appearance, with a face full of freckles to match his short red hair.
 I could see his crisp white button up was tinged with pit stains from the heat of the day as he outstretched his hand.

 “Hi there sir!
 Hope your day’s going well, my name's Joel.
-Nice to meet you!.
+Nice to meet you!"

 “Derek,” I replied, returning the handshake.
 The kid's hand was moist and I immediately regretted the pleasantry.